aws-mwaa/upstream-to-airflow/providers/amazon/docs/executors/general.rst

 created via this readme, with the |executorName| Executor can be found :ref:`here <setup_guide>`.

 ..
-END DOCKERFILE_AUTH_SECOND_METHOD
+END LOADING_DAGS

 ..
 BEGIN LOGGING

 Logging
 -------

-Airflow tasks executed via this executor run in containers within the configured VPC.
-This means that logs are not directly accessible to the Airflow Webserver and when containers are stopped, after task completion, the logs would be permanently lost.
+Airflow tasks executed via this executor run within the configured VPC.
+This means that logs are not directly accessible to the Airflow Webserver, after task completion, the logs would be permanently lost.

 Remote logging should be employed when using the |executorName| executor to persist your Airflow Task logs and make them viewable from the Airflow Webserver.

 Configuring Remote Logging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~